 The Risk and Compliance Committee is a consultancy body which reviews, reports to, advises and assists the Supervisory Board in carrying out tasks related to risk management (strategic risk, legal risks and business continuity and security management), internal control and compliance and issues recommendations within its authority limits.
 The Risk and Compliance Committee is made of 3 members and one additional replacement member elected out of the Supervisory Board members.
-The responsibilities, organization, the operation and the procedures of the Risk and Compliance Committee Internal Rules.
+The responsibilities, organization, the operation and the procedures of the Risk and Compliance Committee are established by the Risk and Compliance Committee Internal Rules.